0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 Threat Actor leverage these ads-network in order to maximize their infection, most of the others techniques also use it

-This is how the ads-network suppose to work or it work in general
+This is how the ads-network suppose to work or it work in general.

 ![Ads-Network](/assets/img/Ad-networks.png)

-From the above picture you can see that it is leverage a proxy which will deliver ads to user based on the Browser Fingerprint
+From the above picture you can see that it is leverage a proxy which will deliver ads to user based on the Browser Fingerprint.
+I will not go into detail about these.
+There are a lot of resource talk about this and explain way better than I do.

+But hey, **Let the Hunt Begin!!!**

 ## Hunting for ClickFix/ ClearFake Website